-This is the perfect oven racks cleaning method, but also most dangerous.
+This is the perfect oven racks cleaning method, but also the most dangerous.
 You will need a large plastic trash bag, ammonia, a trash bin, a place outside where you can leave the racks overnight and a hose connected to a water source.
 To remove the grime from your oven racks with this technique, you simply place your oven racks in the large, unused trash bag.
 Add a half-quart of ammonia.
-Tightly tie off the bag and put it in a garbage can.
-Then let them sit overnight.
-The racks do not have to be coated in the ammonia, because the fumes will circulate and do the job, there is no need to coat the racks in ammonia.
-In addition, some people have found better success after they set the racks flat while they are in the plastic bags so that the ammonia can reach every spot.
+Tightly tie off the bag and put it in a garbage bin.
+Then let it sit overnight.
+The racks do not have to be coated in the ammonia, because the fumes will spread and do the job, there is no need to coat the racks in ammonia.
+In addition, some people have found better success after setting the racks flat while being in the plastic bags so that the ammonia can reach every spot.

-This simple method has you place old towels down in your bathtub.
-Alternately, you can lay a few old sponges in the corners for the oven racks to rest on so that they will not scratch or damage your tub.
-Place the oven racks in your bathtub carefully, on top of the towel or sponges.
+Place some old towels down in your bathtub.
+Alternately, you can lay a few old sponges in the edges so the oven racks can’t scratch or damage your tub.
+Place the oven racks in your bathtub carefully, on top of the towels.
 Next, fill your tub with just enough hot water to cover the racks.
-Then add a cup of dishwasher powder.
+Now, add a cup of dishwasher powder.
 Let the racks soak overnight.
-Rinse them in the morning and wipe off with a rug or sponge.
+Rinse it in the morning and it using a sponge.

 5. Bar Keeper’s Friend